 Especially in large-scale Ethernet environments with multiple interconnected switches, PVLANs become an essential tool for maintaining a secure and efficient network infrastructure.

-In order to understand the concept of private VLANs better, I take a small scenario of three Cisco Switches connected to each other via a link and here we'll understand on how to implement private VLANs which allows isolations within the same VLANs and other communications between primary and secondary VLANs.
+To understand the concept of private VLANs better, let's take a scenario of three Cisco Switches connected via a link and here we'll understand how to implement private VLANs which allow isolations within the same VLANs and other communications between primary and secondary VLANs.

 Scenario Overview:

-Let's consider a scenario in which a company has three Cisco switches connected to each other.
+Let's consider a scenario in which a company has three Cisco switches connected.
 The goal is to configure Private VLANs to enhance security and restrict communication between certain devices within the VLANs.

 Topology Diagram: